 The relay service then brokers an end-to-end tunnel between the two corresponding endpoints.
-The two endpoints negotiate TLS and AES-256 encryption key with each other directly.
-The resulting encrypted tunnel carries the remote session data.
+The two endpoints directly negotiate a TLS connection and an AES-256 encryption key with each other.
+The resulting encrypted tunnel securely carries the remote session data.
 The data is protected end-to-end and can only be decrypted at the users' endpoints.

-The Relay service uses the same CA-signed SSL certificate configured on API component in Splashtop On-Prem.
+The relay service utilizes the same CA-signed SSL certificate configured on the API component in Splashtop On-Prem.